German attacks on Nauru: Aftermath

-The German raids on Nauru affected the Australian and New Zealand economies and were the greatest success achieved by German raiders in the Pacific Ocean during World War II.
+The German raids on Nauru affected the Australian and New Zealand economies and were the greatest success achieved by German raiders in the Pacific Ocean in World War II.
 It took ten weeks to resume phosphate shipments from Nauru, and the loss of ships and damaged infrastructure led to a significant decline in output.
 The resulting phosphate shortages forced the introduction of fertilizer rationing in New Zealand from July 1941.
 Komet's bombardment of the island also interfered with phosphate consignments to Japan, which caused the Japanese government to threaten to reduce the aid it was providing to Germany.
 The success of the attacks on Nauru led to rumours in Australia and New Zealand that the raiders had been aided by treachery in the islands.
 Several investigations were conducted into the rumours and proved them to be unfounded.

+In response to the attacks, Australian prime minister Robert Menzies emphasised that Nauru had been undefended under the terms of the League of Nations mandate.
+Menzies stated that the raids were "another example of German duplicity and lack of regard for any of the common decencies which exist among civilised nations" and would "only deepen, if possible, the disgust with which Nazi Germany is regarded and the contempt in which she is held".

 Following the raids, the Commonwealth military forces in the Pacific took steps to prevent further attacks by raiders.
 The Royal Australian Air Force and Royal New Zealand Air Force flew an increased number of patrols in search of raiders operating near major ports.
 In addition, the Australian Naval Board requested that the British Admiralty authorise the redeployment of Australian naval units to meet the threat posed by raiders.
 This was agreed to, and the light cruiser HMAS Sydney and armed merchant cruiser HMAS Kanimbla returned to Australia from other stations.
 This allowed naval protection to be provided to Nauru and Ocean islands, and the armed merchant cruiser HMAS Manoora arrived off Ocean Island on 4 January 1941 escorting Trienza.
-Several Australian and New Zealand warships maintained a continual presence off the islands during subsequent months, and two field guns were deployed to each island.
+Several Australian and New Zealand warships maintained a continual presence off the islands in subsequent months, and two field guns were deployed to each island.
 The attacks also led to the introduction of convoys between Australia and New Zealand.
 The naval authorities were able to use the intelligence they gained from the prisoners landed at Emirau to re-route merchant ships away from the areas in which the German raiders were operating; this greatly reduced the effectiveness of the raiders, and Komet and Orion only sank three ships in the period between the attack on Nauru and their return to Europe in late 1941.